 The sensor response test will create a condition where alarm relays will be activated unless they are inhibited as described in the receiver section.
-To observe the response at the transmitter, it is necessary to connect a DVM to the test points indicated in Figure 5-4.
-If the receiver is nearby, you may simply observe the digital display on the receiver.
+To observe the response at the transmitter, it is necessary to connect a DVM to the test points indicated in Figure 5-3 If the receiver is nearby, you may simply observe the digital display on the receiver.
+If the sensor does not respond, it should be replaced.